What is the function of insulin?

 What is insulin resistance?

+If you have ever wondered what is insulin resistance exactly, then you have come to the right place.
 Insulin resistance is when the body’s cells do not respond properly to the insulin, thus not taking up the glucose from the bloodstream as it should.
 This renders the insulin that is released less effective than it should.
 In order to make up for the insulin resistance, the pancreas releases more insulin.

 This eventually results in high blood sugar levels or diabetes.